samvera/serverless-iiif/README.md

 While the CloudFront-enabled version of the application is no longer available in the Serverless Application Repository, the newly created [`examples`](./examples/README.md) directory includes sample [CloudFormation](https://aws.amazon.com/cloudformation/) templates and [Terraform](https://terraform.io/) manifests showing how to deploy the IIIF service as part of a larger application/infrastructure stack.

+### Breaking Changes from Version 4.x

+- The value of the `SharpLayer` variable must now be one of `INTERNAL`, `JP2`, or a valid Lambda layer ARN in the same region the application is being deployed in.
+The new default is `JP2`, which behaves the same as the former default (empty string).
+The new value, `INTERNAL`, uses the `sharp` and `libvips` dependencies compiled into the application itself.

 ## Description

 A IIIF [2.1](https://iiif.io/api/image/2.1/) and [3.0](https://iiif.io/api/image/3.0/) Image API compliant server written as an [AWS Serverless Application](https://aws.amazon.com/serverless/sam/).